OfficeDev/teams-toolkit-samples/todo-list-SPFx/README.md

 * Setup SharePoint Environment by following the [instructions](https://docs.microsoft.com/en-us/sharepoint/dev/spfx/set-up-your-developer-tenant).
 * Use the team site in SharePoint to create a List.
     - Navigate to the [SharePoint team site](https://support.microsoft.com/en-us/office/create-a-team-site-in-sharepoint-ef10c1e7-15f3-42a3-98aa-b5972711777d), in `Home` tab, click `New` and select `List`.
-    > *Note: You must nagivate to the team site of the target Team in which you want to use the To-Do-List.
-Team site URL ends with xx.sharepoint.com/sites/xx* eg. `https://{your-tenant-name}.sharepoint.com/sites/{your-team-name}`.
+    > *Note: Each Team/Channel in Teams has a corresponding team site in SharePoint.
+You must nagivate to the target SharePoint team site of the Team/Channel in which you want to add the "Todo List" app.
+The team site URL ends with xx.sharepoint.com/sites/xx*. eg. `https://{your-tenant-name}.sharepoint.com/sites/{your-team-name}`.
-    > *This is because each Microsoft Teams has a corresponding team site and Teams Group Tab can automatically detect the target SharePoint team site.
-A "To Do List" Sharepoint List is required in each team site if the Teams group tab is added to the corresponding channel.
-If you want to create a List in other subsite, manual steps to change the site url in* *[./SPFx/src/webparts/todoList/components/SharePointListManager.ts](./SPFx/src/webparts/todoList/components/SharePointListManager.ts) are required.*
+    > In case you want to create a List in subsite of the team site, you will need manual steps to change the site url in *[./SPFx/src/webparts/todoList/components/SharePointListManager.ts](./SPFx/src/webparts/todoList/components/SharePointListManager.ts).*
     - Name the List 'To Do List'
     - Click `Add Column`, select `Single line of text`, name the column 'description'
     - Click `Add Column`, select `Yes/No`, name the column 'isCompleted'